lechnerc77/azd-compatibility-azure-function/README.md

 The validation originates form the JSON schema available at <https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json>.

-> 📝 Remark: What surprised my a bit was that the version of the JSON schema did not change despite the additional content.
-I would have expected at least a switch to version 1.1, but this si not the case.
-At least nothing that needs to be  adjusted when upgrading to this `azd` version.
+> 📝 Remark: I was a bit surprised that the version of the JSON schema did not change despite the additional content.
+I would have expected at least a switch to version 1.1, but this is not the case.
+At least nothing that needs to be  adjusted when upgrading to the new `azd` version.

-Looking into the corresponding section of the file, you will see that the there are no hooks defined for the `azd init` command.
+Looking into the corresponding section of the JSON schema, you will see that the there are no hooks defined for the `azd init` command.
 Maybe just an issue in the JSON schema and the `azd` CLI know about the event.
 But also after trying out the command with the `azure.yaml` from above, no hint that the hook was recognized.
 Okay so small issue with the sample code.

-Let us give it a try with another event like `preinfradelete`.
+Let us give it a try with another event namely `preinfradelete`.

 ### Interactive or not interactive - that's the question

-I adjusted the `azure.yaml` to check the `preinfradelete`:
+I adjusted the `azure.yaml` to execute the `preinfradelete` hook:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json